Ibrahim Ali Khan: Reign

 As the Tonk State was in debts to the British at the time of Ibrahim Ali Khan's coronation, a regency council under the leadership of his grand-uncle Ubaidullah Khan was appointed.
-The council was removed in 1870 and Ibrahim Ali Khan was investitured to rule the state.
+The council was removed in 1870 and Ibrahim Ali Khan was invested to rule the state.
 At the 1877 Delhi Durbar, he was given a salute of 17 guns in the presence of Edward VII, the Prince of Wales.
-He also attended the other two Delhi Durbars held at 1903 and 1911.
+He also attended the other two Delhi Durbars held in 1903 and 1911.
 He was appointed a Knight Grand Commander of the Order of the Star of India in the 1913 New Year Honours.

 In 1901, Ibrahim Ali Khan passed the Shikar Act of 1901.
 This was the first law enacted in present day Rajasthan for the conservation of natural resources, wildlife and the environment.

 Ibrahim Ali Khan died on 23 June 1930 at Tonk.
 He was succeeded by Saadat Ali Khan, a son of Ladli Begum.

 Personal life

 Ibrahim Ali Khan married six times.
 While four of his wives were from the royal family, one wife was from the royal family of Rampur State.
 His wives are - Nawab Ladli Begum, Nawab Hajira Begum, Nawab Maimuna Begum, Nawab Mulka Jamil-uz-Zamani Begum, Amir-uz-Zamani Begum and Mubarak-uz-Zamani Begum.
 He fathered twenty-one sons and fifteen daughters.

-Ibrahim Ali Khan's full name with titles is "His Highness, Wazir-ul-Mulk, Nawab Hafiz Sir Muhammad Ibrahim Ali Khan Sahib Bahadur, Saulat Jung, Nawab of Tonk.
+Ibrahim Ali Khan's full name with titles is "His Highness, Wazir-ul-Mulk, Nawab Hafiz Sir Muhammad Ibrahim Ali Khan Sahib Bahadur, Saulat Jung, Nawab of Tonk".